WildCodeSchool/flyaround/README.md

 Go to your working folder

-    * Clone project -> git clone <url>
+    * Clone project -> git clone <url>.
-    * composer install / composer update (create parameters.yml with your default config based on parameters.yml.dist)
+    * 'composer install' / 'composer update' (create parameters.yml with your default config based on parameters.yml.dist).
-    * bin/console d:d:c (will create flyaround database)
+    * 'bin/console d:d:c' (will create flyaround database).
-    * bin/console d:s:u --force (will map all entities and create tables in "flyaround" database.)
+    * 'bin/console d:s:u --force' (will map all entities and create tables in "flyaround" database.)
-    * Import documentation/flyaround.sql into your flyaround DB (instead of dataFixtures)
+    * Import documentation/flyaround.sql into your flyaround DB (instead of dataFixtures).
+    * Run 'npm install' and then run 'npm run dev' to run the dev script.
-    * bin/console c:c
+    * 'bin/console c:c'.
-    * bin/console s:r
+    * 'bin/console s:r'.
-    * Go on localhost:8000, create a profile, log in and go to flight creation and reservation
+    * Go on localhost:8000, create a profile, log in and go to flight creation and reservation.

 - 18/05/2018 - V.1.1.0